Abu-Saleh-Rony/Daily-Quiz-Test/README.md

 4.This is a react router page so that you can run any page from dynamic interface.

 5.So Far I Tried to complete this project .

+6. In this project we can excute react and react router concepts.